 2012 MAY 13 A memorial football match took place for seven-year-old Ciaran Geddes at Chester Football Club.
 Comedians John Bishop and Jason Manford took part in the charity event to raise funds for the British Heart Foundation.
 In the same week the Warrington Guardian launched a campaign with Hand on Heart to help make Warrington the first town in the country to have defibrillators in every school.

-2012 MAY 17 Her Majesty The Queen visited Warrington to officially open Orford Jubilee Park off Winwick Road.
-See Events page for photos.
-ADD IMAGE.
+2012 MAY 17 Her Majesty The Queen and the Duke of Edinburgh visited Warrington to officially open Orford Jubilee Park off Winwick Road as part of her Diamond Jubilee celebrations.

 2012 MAY 19 School boy Lloyd Horne, age 10, from St Margaret’s Primary School, beat 100,000 other youngsters to become UK Top Trumps Champion at John Lewis in Stratford in the Stadium Suite which overlooks the Olympic Park.
 He received his award from five-times Olympic champion Sir Steve Redgrave at the event.
 Read more here.

 2012 MAY (21-25) Bob the Builder creator Curtis Jobling visited an adult learners workshop at Golden Square shopping centre to offer his advice and support.

 2012 MAY 21 Cllr Steve Wright was sworn in as the 129th Mayor of Warrington.

 2012 MAY 23 Indie band The Stone Roses performed a surprise show at the Parr Hall in front of 1,000 people.

 2012 MAY 24 The government announced the new Universal Credit benefit would be trialled in Tameside, Oldham, Wigan and Warrington from April 2013.
 It would then be rolled out nationally from October 2013.